ManuelPeinado/RefreshActionItem/README.md

 --------------

 * [The New York Times][8].
 Experience the world’s finest journalism with The New York Times app for Android.
+* [DevAppsDirect][9].
+Developer Apps Direct is a large and growing collection of library demos.
-* [Signos Fodas][9].
+* [Signos Fodas][10].
 With this app you can follow all horoscope signs, updated daily in real time on your Android (Portuguese only).

 *Does your app use RefreshActionItem?
 If you want to be featured on this list drop me a line.*